Home Recipes Albers Cornbread Recipe

 Ingredients

-• Vegetable Oil – For a ridiculously moist cornbread.
+• Vegetable Oil.
+For a ridiculously moist cornbread.
+It helps retain moisture so your cornbread isn’t a crumbly mess.

 Tips for the Best Cornbread

-• Want guilt-free cornbread?
+• Try a healthy alternative.
 Use whole wheat flour and Splenda instead.
 Adjust the baking time to 40 minutes since whole wheat needs more time to cook.

-• Add more fun and excitement to your basic cornbread by stirring in cheese, corn, jalapenos, or diced green chilies into the batter.
+• Go crazy with add-ins.
+This is the fun part!
+You can add whatever strikes your fancy to this batter.
+Try things like cheese, corn, jalapenos, or diced green chilies into the batter.
 You can also opt for blueberries for sweeter cornbread.

-• For a traditional southern cornbread, use a cast-iron skillet.
+• Make it Southern.
+For a traditional southern cornbread, use a cast-iron skillet.
 Heat it on the stovetop over medium heat before pouring in the batter.
 This is the key to getting those crisp edges.

-• Do not slice the cornbread right after baking.
+• Let it rest.
+Do not slice the cornbread right after baking.
 It will still be a bit mushy in the center, so let it rest for 15 minutes before serving.

 Sliced Buttermilk Cornbread Served in a Plate